(1828 - 1908)

 Unit: 10th Maine Infantry

-Age 33, a cotton manufacturer from Lewiston, he was commissioned 2nd Lieutenant, Company K, First Maine Infantry (3 months service) on 3 May 1861.
-He mustered out on 5 August.
+In 1860 he was a 32 year old factory overseer at Lewiston, Androscoggin County, ME.
+He was commissioned 2nd Lieutenant, Company K, First Maine Infantry (3 months service) on 3 May 1861 and mustered out with them on 5 August.
 He then enrolled in Company K, 10th Maine Infantry, and mustered as Captain on 4 October 1861.
 He was slightly wounded in action at Cedar Mountain, VA on 9 August 1862.

 On the Campaign